Ahmed8501/Data-Science-Projects/README.md

 This repository contains three data science projects showcasing predictive modeling and analysis using machine learning techniques.
 Each project focuses on a different aspect of data science, aiming to solve specific problems and derive insights from the datasets used.

-Projects Overview
+**Projects Overview**
-1. Customer Churn Prediction using Decision Tree Classifier
+### 1. Customer Churn Prediction using Decision Tree Classifier
-Objective: Predict customer churn for a telecom company using a decision tree classifier.
+### Objective: Predict customer churn for a telecom company using a decision tree classifier.

 Description: This project aims to analyze customer behavior data and predict whether a customer is likely to churn or not.
 The decision tree classifier is utilized to create a model that predicts churn based on various features such as usage patterns, service subscription details, and customer demographics.